What educational model is applied at the UdA (University of Andorra)?

 The marks can be viewed in the academic record and in the diploma supplement.

 - During their degree course students can view their records in the Academic Management, where they can see:

 - The marks they obtain in each learning outcome.

-- The marks of each module (the arithmetic average of the learning outcomes of each module).
+- The marks of each module (the arithmetic average of the learning outcomes of the module).

-- The marks for each competency (the weighted average of the learning outcomes of each competency).
+- The marks for each competence, obtained from the learning outcomes (the weighted average of the average grades for each level of competence).

-- On completing their degrees, students receive the Diploma Supplement, the document that accompanies all State university diplomas adapted to the EHEA (bachelor’s and master’s degrees), with information on the marks of each module and each competency.
+- On completing their degrees, students receive the Diploma Supplement, the document that accompanies all State university diplomas adapted to the EHEA (bachelor’s degrees, master’s degrees and doctorates), with information on the marks of each module and each competence.